-If you change the location listed in your account by visiting the Accounts menu > Settings > My Info > Contact Info, we will automatically adjust your VAT to correspond with the rates in your new country of residence or stop collecting VAT if you have left the EU.
+If you change the location listed in your account by going to Settings > Contact Info, we will automatically adjust your VAT to correspond with the rates in your new country of residence or stop collecting VAT if you have left the EU.

 Your VAT is shown on your invoices, which can be found in your Reports > Transaction History.

 Upwork doesn't currently charge VAT on client payments to freelancers or on payment processing fees.

 Clients in the EU may enter a VAT number in the going to Settings > My Info so that invoices from the freelancer can be marked "VAT Reverse Charged" when appropriate.
 This will appear on all your invoices (regardless of freelancer/agency location).

 Upwork is an online platform that brings freelancers and clients together.
 As our membership and activity have continued to grow in the EU, assessing VAT is an important element to continue providing services there.
 Based on Directive 2006/112/EC ("EU VAT Directive") Upwork's services qualify as electronically supplied services (ESS), which are subject to VAT at the place where the customer (i.e. the freelancer) is established or resides.
 Therefore, the services supplied by Upwork to freelancers who reside, have a permanent address, or are established in the European Union are subject to VAT there.
 Upwork is responsible for charging, collecting and remitting this VAT when providing these services to our EU customers.

 Note: When freelancers have submitted a valid EU formatted VAT number to Upwork, Upwork won't be charging VAT.
 In these cases, the VAT may still be due but would be "reverse charged" to this VAT-registered freelancer.
 In other words, these customers of Upwork will have to report the VAT due on Upwork's service fee themselves.